mcoria/chesstango/README.md

 # Credits
 - [www.chessprogramming.org](https://www.chessprogramming.org) probably is one of the best chess programming help resources
 - [chariot](https://github.com/tors42/chariot) has been used for invoking Lichess API
-- [chessboard.js](https://chessboardjs.com) has been used for implementing ArenaTV UI
-- [jenetics](https://jenetics.io) has been used for game evaluation parameter tuning